 Finally, if the cancer that is bleeding is in the rectum, just before the exit, you might see only blood coming into the toilet either prior to or after the stool as it is bleeding directly out of the anus rather than mixing with stool.

-So by understanding how blood in the stool could be a warning sign of a cancer, it also becomes clearer why we use a “fecal occult blood test” to look at the stool microscopically (and why it’s so important!)
+So by understanding how blood in the stool could be a warning sign of a cancer, it also becomes clearer why we use a fecal immunochemical test (FIT) to look at the stool microscopically (and why it’s so important!)
 This test checks for occult (hidden) blood in the stool as a screening test for colorectal cancer — it can find blood that isn’t visible to the eye when you look in the toilet.

 The test isn’t specific — many other things can lead to hidden blood in the stool and the test can’t tell which it is causing the blood.
 But it is very sensitive, which means that almost all colorectal cancer patients would be positive if the test was done.
 That means very few false negatives, which is ideal for a screening test.

 It is obviously very important to understand that many different colorectal problems can lead to blood in the stools, not just cancer.
 But do remember that regardless of the cause, blood in your poop it is not normal and needs discussion and investigation by your primary care physician.
 The characteristics of the blood will offer clues but by no means will it make a diagnosis and almost certainly the next step will be a colonoscopy to definitively sort out what’s going on.

 In very simple terms, please do this for me: Turn and look at your stool before flushing.
 It could save your life.